pkhamdee/tanzu-kubernetes-pipeline-demo/README.md

 ### About Concourse

 [Concourse](https://concourse-ci.org/) is a continuous integration system that runs tasks in containers.
-Concourse pipelines are completely defined in YAML, there is no way to changes pipelines without altering YAML.
+Concourse pipelines are completely defined in YAML, there is no way to changes pipelines without altering YAML, i.e the pipelines are code.
 Pipelines can be visualized in the Concourse Web interface.

 >Concourse is an open-source continuous thing-doer.
 Built on the simple mechanics of resources, tasks, and jobs, Concourse presents a general approach to automation that makes it great for CI/CD.